heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 This is pretty nasty.
 Jerry has come along and with a few lines of code he's obliterated our nice strong eventually consistent code.
 Surely there's a better way.

 ### Guarantees
-The original Javascript we wrote down exhibits the property from Section 6 known as *monotonicity*.
+The original Javascript we wrote down exhibits the property from Section 6 known as logical *monotonicity*.
 The union operation ensures that a given node's state is always "greater than or equal to" the states of the other nodes.
 However, how can we be *sure* that this property is maintained throughout the development of this program?
 As we've seen, there's nothing stopping an intern from coming along, making a mindless change, and destroying this wonderful property.
 Ideally, we want to make it impossible (or at least very difficult) to write programs that violate this property.
 Or, at the very least, we want to make it very easy to write programs that maintain these types of properties.

 But where should these guarantees live?
 In the above Javascript example, the guarantees aren't guarantees at all, really.
 There's no restriction on what the programmer is allowed to do - the programmer has simply constructed a program that mirrors guarantees that she has modeled in her brain.
 In order to maintain properties such as *monotonicity*, she must constantly check the model in her brain against the code.
 We haven't really helped the programmer out that much - she has a lot of thinking to do.

-Databases such as PostgreSQL have issues like this as well, though they handle them quite differently, masters may need to ensure that write have occurred on every slave before the database becomes available for reading.
+Databases such as PostgreSQL have issues like this as well, though they handle them quite differently, masters may need to ensure that writes have occurred on every slave before the database becomes available for reading.
 A database system like this has pushed consistency concerns to the IO-level, completely out of the users control.
 They are enforced on system reads and system writes.
 This approach gives programmers no flexibility: as demonstrated with our shopping cart example, there's no need for these type of restrictions; we can tolerate inconsistency in order to maintain availability.

-Why not push the consistency guarantees in between the IO-level and the application-level? {% cite ConsistencyWithoutBorders --file langs-consistency %} { Is there any reason why you as the programmer couldn't program using tools that facilitate these types of monotonic programs?
-If you're familiar with formal systems -- why not construct a formal system (programming language / library) in which every theorem (program) is formally guarunteed to be monotonic?
-If it's *impossible* to express a non-monotonic program, the programmer needn't worry about maintaining a direct mapping between their code and their mental model.
+Why not push the consistency guarantees in between the IO-level and the application-level? {% cite ConsistencyWithoutBorders --file langs-consistency %} Is there any reason why you as the programmer couldn't program using tools that facilitate these types of monotonic programs?
+If you're familiar with formal systems -- why not construct a formal system (programming language / library) in which every theorem (program) is formally guaranteed to be monotonic?
+If it's *impossible* to express a non-monotonic program, the programmer needn't worry about maintaining a direct mapping between their code and his or her mental model.

 Wouldn't it be great if tools like this existed?

 ### Bloom
 Before talking about such tools, I'd like you to forget almost everything you know about programming for a second (unless of course you've never programmed in a Von Neumann-based language in which you sequentially update pieces of memory; which, by the way, you have).

 Imagine the following scenario: you are "programming" a node in a cluster of computers.
 All of the other computers work as expected.
 When you receive a message (all messages will include an integer), your task is to save the message, increment the integer, and resend the message back to its originator.
 You must also send messages you've received from `stdin`.
-Unfortunately, the programming environment isn't like anything you've encountered before.
+Unfortunately, the programming environment is a little strange.
 You have access to five buffers:
 * Messages you have received in the last 5 seconds
 * Inputs you've received from `stdin` in the last 5 seconds